Huckabay Independent School District

-The Huckabay Independent School District is a public school district based in the community of Huckabay, Texas (United States).
-The district has one school, Huckabay School, that serves students in grades kindergarten through twelve.
+The Huckabay Independent School District is a public school district based in the community of Huckabay, Texas, United States.
+The district has one school, Huckabay School, that serves students in prekindergarten through grade 12.
 The district is in northern Erath County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 It classified as a 1A school by the UIL.
-Since there no longer is a post office in Huckabay, the school is addressed to Stephenville.
-In 2018, the school was scored 94 of 100 points earning an A rating, according to the accountability ratings system used by the Texas Education Agency.
+Since Huckabay no longer has a post office, the school is addressed to Stephenville.
+In 2018, the school was scored 94 of 100 points, earning an A rating, according to the accountability ratings system used by the Texas Education Agency.